learn-co-curriculum/ruby-oo-object-relationships-has-many/README.md

 Here, we use the `self` keyword to refer to the artist on which we are calling this method.
-We call the `#artist=` method on the song that is being passed in as an argument and set it equal to `self`––the artist.
+We call the `#artist=` method on the song that is being passed in as an argument and set it equal to `self` &mdash; the artist.

 Let's try calling `#add_song` again: